tauhidsuman/RealTimeTrafficMonitoringSystem/fleet-location-simulator/README.md

 **Key Components:**
 1. google-maps-services: get coordinates according to the directions.json
-2. multi-threading: each car location simulator instance is a thread
+2. multi-threading: each car location simulator instance is a thread and it will keep updating location.
+Once location updated, it will sent to fleet-location-ingest by using REST template